FlexMeasures/flexmeasures/Installation.md

 ### Preparing the job queue database

 To let FlexMeasures queue forecasting and scheduling jobs, install a Redis server and configure access to it within FlexMeasures' config file (see above).
-You can find the default settings in `flexmeasures/utils/config_defaults.py`.
+You can find the necessary settings in `flexmeasures/utils/config_defaults.py`.

+When forecasts are generated they should be visible at `http://localhost:5000/analytics` but you can also access them via the FlexMeasures API at [GET  /api/v2_0/getPrognosis](https://flexmeasures.readthedocs.io/en/latest/api/v2_0.html#get--api-v2_0-getPrognosis).

 TODO: more detail